tobiasbiegert/study_projects/seminar_predictive_data_analytics/README.md

 - This seminar project I attempt to predict the occurance and size of wildﬁres in the continental United States.

-## Usage

-- You can view the seminar report by clicking the "Report.pdf" link above.
-- To examine the code and run the Jupyter notebook, download the "Code.ipynb" file and open it in your Jupyter Notebook environment.

 ## Contact

 If you have any questions or would like to contact me regarding this project or the seminar report, feel free to reach out via tobias-biegert@web.de.